MasterToninus/Latex-Theorem/README.md

 5. [ ] Trasform the ["input file"](Latex-Theorem/TheoremTemplateToninus.tex) protype in a latex package.
  - Implement the possibility of choosing between fancy-style / serious-style in the preamle as a \usepackage option.
 6. [ ] Transform the example file in a proper "package guide" in the latex-community style.
-7. [ ] Write a good prentation / motivation to encourage people to enrich this project.
+7. [ ] Write a good presentation / motivation to encourage people to enrich this project.
  - a better catalogation of sentences in mathematical sciences.
  - creation of modular text.
  - use of color to take advantage of the visual memory.